 Understanding GECA, Global Green Tag, WELL and Declare systems: which labels to use, why - and how.

-Collectively Talks: How can architects and urban planners plan for a big Australia?
+Collectivity Talks: How can architects and urban planners plan for a big Australia?

 Experts in architecture and planning discuss the possibility of three CBDs in Sydney, planning challenges in Australia, the existing and future transport network and the need to balance social and economic opportunity.
 Architects and urban planners both play a role in achieving good design and the talk will see how a successful ‘big Australia’ can be achieved.
 Presented by Communications Collective.